Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 ## Logging
 The script provides informative command-line logging during the copy process to enhance the user experience.
 This logging includes what directory is being copies, indication of the copy progress and any errors that may occur.

-## Conclusion

-This shell script provides a convenient way to copy files and system-critical information from an Ubuntu system to an external USB drive.
-The script has been designed to be easy to use and configure, with informative command-line logging to enhance the user experience.